Mazzy Star: Renewed solo activity (2016–2017)

 Hope Sandoval and the Warm Inventions released a 7-inch vinyl single titled "Isn't It True" for Record Store Day 2016.
 The track also features Jim Putnam of Radar Bros.
 A music video for the song was released on April 19, and is dedicated to Richie Lee of Acetone.
 The Warm Inventions' third studio album, Until the Hunter, was released on November 4 through the band's own independent record label, Tendril Tales.
 A second single from the album, "Let Me Get There" featuring Kurt Vile, was released on September 23.
 A new four-song EP from the Warm Inventions, Son of a Lady, was released on September 15, 2017.

 Sandoval contributed vocals to "I Don't Mind" by Psychic Ills, which was released on March 29, 2016.
 Four months later, Massive Attack released "The Spoils", which was her third collaboration with the band, following "Paradise Circus" and "Four Walls".
 A music video starring actress Cate Blanchett was released on August 9.

 Keith Mitchell, who played drums on all four Mazzy Star albums, died on May 14, 2017.

 Since 2018

 In June 2018, the band reunited for their first concerts in five years, performing on three consecutive nights at the Sydney Opera House as part of Vivid Live.
 That same month, they released the EP Still.

 David Roback died on February 24, 2020, of cancer.

-Since 2020, the band has largely been on hiatus, with each member pursuing solo projects.